-Widely known for its calming properties, it is antioxidant rich, reducing anxiety and emotional stress, improving quality of sleep, but also helpful in treating burns, wounds, headaches, and diabetes
+Widely known for its calming properties, it is antioxidant-rich, reducing anxiety and emotional stress, improving quality of sleep, but also helpful in treating burns, wounds, headaches, and diabetes

 Offering a cooling sensation, it boosts mental focus and when used midday can help to increase energy but also having a calming effect in the body.
 Known to help with bad breath and digestive issues, respiratory difficulty and is soothing for muscles.
 Peppermint is safe for children ages 6 and older.

 Known as the “oil of tranquility” is often combined with lavender to promote emotional balance, it calms and focuses the mind.
-Medically it is an antiseptic and antispasmodic, helps with healing of wounds and scars as well as inflammation.
+Medically it is antiseptic and antispasmodic, helps with the healing of wounds and scars as well as inflammation.
 For those with ADHD, it is known to help with distractibility, increase concentration and impatience.

 Another type that combines well with lavender, it is quieting.
 Treats acne, insomnia, gut issues, helpful in certain types of cancer, it is antimicrobial, and anti-tumor.
 Good starter for kids who prefer orange flavors/scents

 Taken in a tea or oil, soothes and comforts.
 Found to be very effective to be relaxing and calming.
-Its properties can be anti-inflammatory and pain reducing, can relieve congestion, digestion, help with cardiovascular disease and cancer.
+Its properties can be anti-inflammatory and pain-reducing, can relieve congestion, digestion, help with cardiovascular disease and cancer.

 Offers properties that are anti-inflammatory, anti-aging and anti-viral.
 Improves mental clarity, and has a calming and relaxing effect on children with autism.